Co-leaders Sandy

 Phyllis and father Bill fronted the Bill Dayton Big Band, with Bill

 on saxophone and clarinet and Phyllis singing lead vocals.
-Sandy and
+Sandra

-her brother Craig grew up with the band; Sandy sang and occasionally
+and her brother Craig grew up with the band; Sandra sang and

-performed with them on tour or as the featured Big Band on a
+occasionally performed with them on tour or as the featured Big Band

-Caribbean cruise ship.
-Craig, a voting member of ASCAP and NARAS,
+on a Caribbean cruise ship.
+Craig, a voting member of ASCAP and

-"Sandy, who later went on to work in television and film
+"Sandra, who later went on to work in

-before becoming a therapist and working in research psychology at
+television and film before becoming a therapist and working in

-Johns Hopkins, remembers learning to dance by standing on her
+research psychology at Johns Hopkins, remembers learning to dance by

-mother's feet as a young girl.
-When Bill died from cancer in 1997,
+standing on her mother's feet as a young girl.
+When Bill died from

-he charged Sandy and her husband Steve to keep the band going."
+cancer in 1997, he charged Sandra and her husband Steve to keep the

-musicians, as well as former musicians from some of the name Big
+featuring local musicians, as well as former musicians from some of

-Bands, played its first gig in 1972.
-It released three albums under
+the name Big Bands, played its first gig in 1972.
+It released three

-"When Sandy and Steve, who majored in music at
+"When Sandra and Steve, who majored in music at

 Towson University, restarted the band, Steve called on old contacts